liferay/liferay-faces-bridge-api/bridge-spec/src/site/markdown/chapter-1-preface.md

 ## <a name="1.7"></a>1.7 Providing Feedback

 We welcome any and all feedback about this specification.
-Please subscribe and e-mail your comments to jsr329-observers@faces-bridge-spec.java.net.
+Please subscribe and e-mail your comments to jsr378-observers@faces-bridge-spec.java.net.
 Please note that due to the volume of feedback that we receive, you will not normally receive a reply from an engineer.
 However, each and every comment is read, evaluated, and archived by the specification team.

 ## <a name="1.8"></a>1.8 Acknowledgments

-The Portlet 2.0 Bridge Specification V1.0 is the result of the work of JSR 329 Expert Group which migrated from JSR 301:
-Subbu Allamaraju, Brodi Beartusk, Andy Bosch, Matt Brasier, Benjamin Bratkus, Wesley Budziwojski, Raschka Christian, Shankar Djeyassilane, Nikolai Dokovski, Ate Douma, Deepak Gothe, Ted Goddard, Wesley Hales, Jondean Haley, Roger Kitain, Danny Machak, Kito Mann, Martin Marinschek, Scott O'Bryan, Stan Silvert, Thomas Spiegl, Shashank Tiwari, Julien Viet, James Ward, and Carsten Ziegeler.
-Besides those above representing themselves, the following companies were represented in the expert group: BEA Systems, SAP AG, Oracle Corporation, HIPPO, Sun Microsystems, Icesoft Technologies Inc., Red Hat Middleware LLC., Adobe Systems, and S&N AG.
-Though the contributions of all were important, special thanks is given to Nikolai Dokovski of SAP AG and Scott O'Bryan of Oracle Corporation who were particularly active throughout the entire specification process and provided immeasurable support and feedback.
+This specification is the result of the work of JSR 378 Expert Group, building upon the foundation of the work done by the JSR 329 and JSR 301 Expert Groups.
+Though the contributions of all were important, special thanks is given to Michael Freedman for the work he did representing Oracle as the Spec Lead for JSR 329 and JSR 301.
+His mastery of the subject matter and his attention to detail are second-to-none.